 Legal Method is an Enrollment Pre-Requisite to attending the California School of Law.
 No tuition is charged for this pre-enrollment course.

 Legal Method is an intensive 4 week practical learning experience designed to produce successful law students.
-Emphasis is placed on law school study skills such as briefing cases, preparing course outlines and legal exam writing.
+Emphasis is placed on online law school study skills such as briefing cases, preparing course outlines and legal exam writing.
 The course addresses the development of issue-spotting and issue-framing skills, as well as analogizing and distinguishing skills that comprise legal analysis.
 Students perform practical exercises to learn these skills, in order that they are prepared to begin their legal studies.

 Contracts I & II